radlinskii/junior-interpreter/README.md

 `{` `primitive type literal` `:` `expression` ... `}`

-Hashes are maps with key - value pairs.
+Hashes are maps with key: value pairs.
 They are similar to Javascript's objects.
 Check them out:

 ```javascript